 A: Sports and other activities are fine, although excess sweating can aggravate flare-ups, so watch the weather and make sure your child is not bundled too tightly.
 Take special precautions when swimming – both chlorine and salt water can aggravate the skin, so make sure that your child rinses off thoroughly after a dip and applies moisturizer.

 Q: Can a child with eczema be in the sun?

 A: It’s wise to use sunscreen, a hat, and protective clothing and stay in the shade as much as possible.

 Q: Can a child with eczema have a pet?

 A: Pets with fur or hair, such as cats, dogs, guinea pigs, etc., can aggravate the condition.
 Avoid sleeping with a pet, and make sure you vacuum frequently.
-Check with your doctor about a specific species of pet you are considering.
+Check with your doctor in California about a specific species of pet you are considering.